Vinko Coce

-Vinko Coce (22 December 1954 – 27 October 2013) was a prominent Croatian opera and pop singer.
+Vinko Coce (22 December 1954 – 26 October 2013) was a prominent Croatian opera and pop singer.
+He is considered one of his generation's greatest representatives of Croatian music.

 Biography

 Coce was born in Trogir and joined the Klapa Trogir in 1972.
 Between 1983 and 1988, he was a tenor in the mixed choir of the Croatian National Theatre in Split.
 He started a solo singing career in 1991, during which he won the Grand Prix at the Split Festival with the song "Sićaš li se, Lungomare".
 Coce also won a Porin with the Klapa Trogir.

-Coce died on 27 October 2013 at Split Hospital after a lengthy undisclosed illness.
+Coce died on 26 October 2013 at Split Hospital, a few minutes before midnight, after a lengthy undisclosed illness.
 He was 58.